 Now, we've identified the key stakeholders and we understand the risks.
 How should we communicate the risks?

 The information we share depends on each stakeholder’s needs and preferences.
 Many times I’ve been asked to speak to a company board.
 I’ve always presented a high-level summary of risks, the potential impacts, and how we were responding to the risks.

 When reporting to a busy executive sponsor, keep the communication simple and straightforward.
 Highlight the top risks and what the risk owners are doing to manage the risks.

-Project managers should aim to share the right risk information at the right time with the right people.
+In summary, project managers should aim to share the right risk information at the right time with the right people.
 Keep the communication simple.
 Help people see how they can reduce threats and seize opportunities.

-How about you?
 It’s your turn to take action.
 In one of your projects, identify the stakeholder communication preferences, analyze your risks, and communicate the risks.
 Ask your team to help you review and improve the communications process.

 Attention, project managers!
 Unmanaged risks lead to troubled projects.
 The Project Risk Coach teaches project managers how to identify, analyze, and manage risks that result in thriving projects and a vibrant career.
 Learn to apply project risk management to deliver your projects more consistently.